-Perhaps it's because of the story's dream-like elusiveness that a veritable critical industry has been devoted to figuring out exactly what the story is all about.
-Some look to Kafka's biographical and historical context to argue that the story, published in 1912, expresses Kafka's own sense of self-alienation.
-Not only was he a German speaker living in Czech Prague, and a Jew living in virulently anti-Semitic times, but Kafka also felt enormous pressure to become a successful businessman like his father.
-Gregor's transformation into a disgusting parasite is often viewed as an expression of Kafka's feelings of isolation and inferiority.
-The story is also read as a prescient allegory for genocide, in particular the Holocaust.
-The word used to describe Gregor – Ungeziefer – is a term that the Nazis used to refer to the Jews (Bruce 113).
-While Kafka died in 1924, many surviving members of his family perished in the Holocaust.
+Like biographical analysis?
+You're in luck.
+A lot of critics look to Kafka's biographical and historical context to argue that this story, published in 1912, expresses Kafka's personal sense of alienation.
+Dude had every reason to feel alone: not only was he a German speaker living in Czech Prague, and a Jew living in hyper anti-Semitic times, but Kafka also felt enormous pressure to become a successful businessman like his father.
+Gregor's transformation into a puke-inducing parasite is often viewed as an expression of Kafka's feelings of isolation and inferiority.

-Others point to Kafka's readings of Sigmund Freud, Karl Marx, and Friedrich Nietzsche as a way into the complex philosophical themes of this apparently simple tale.
-Gregor's conflict with his father and the dream-like quality of the story is seen as a nod to Freud's analysis of dreams and the Oedipal complex.
+Or is philosophical/political analysis more your style?
+You're covered.
+Other critics point to Kafka's readings of Sigmund Freud, Karl Marx, and Friedrich Nietzsche as a way into the complex philosophical themes of this warped little fairy tale.
+Gregor's conflict with his father and the dream-like quality of the story is seen as a nod to both Freud's analysis of dreams and the Oedipal complex.
 A Marxist would read Gregor's inability to work as a protest against the dehumanizing and self-alienating effects of working in a capitalistic society.
 And others view Gregor's monstrous insect form as representing Gregor's radical refusal to submit to society's values and conventions, much in the same way as the Nietzschean Übermensch.

-Welcome to the world of Kafka's Metamorphosis, a Ferris Bueller's Day Off gone horribly, horribly wrong.
+You can think of The Metamorphosis as a Ferris Bueller's Day Off gone horribly, horribly wrong.
 That little chirp in Gregor's voice when he tries to talk?
-Ever had your voice crack due to those funny little chemicals called hormones?
+Ever had your voice crack due to those sadistic little chemicals called hormones?
 Gregor's hyperactive crawling on the walls?
 Ever have difficulty sitting still?
-Those twitching antennae are an extreme version of a really bad hair day, and Gregor's picture of a woman in furs is just your early twentieth century version of a Victoria's Secret catalogue.